nfalquet/thunderbird-openpgp/jekyll/index.md

 recipients dialog when sending the email because:

 - If encryption is possible because all keys are fine, the UX is the same.

-  **Question**: Should we try removing the "check" icon on good keys and only display errors and missing keys?
-Is reassuring people with the "check" icon worth the additional icon?

 - Recipient pills provide better *visibility of system status* ([Usability Heuristics #1](https://www.nngroup.com/articles/visibility-system-status/)):